 Financial hiring incentives can help a company attract and retain skilled employees.
 Employers can strive to find the most skilled employees to round out their workforce by offering sign-on bonuses.
 Sign-on bonuses can help attract employees when employers face staffing shortages.

 An advantage for employers is the leverage a sign-on bonus can have when the candidate has more than one job offer.
-The bonus can keep an employer in the competition for the valued skills they seek.
+The bonus helps an employer stay competitive for the valued skills they seek.

 Other employer benefits include the following: